DEV Community

 In contrast to many other databases, YugabyteDB can display row locks in the pg_locks table.
 The serializable isolation level shows range locks, with the intent value from implicit locking predicates.
 The read committed isolation level displays the actual value that was read with explicit locking.
 For security reasons, you need to have superuser privileges to view these values.

-Using SELECT FOR UPDATE allows you to achieve the same business logic as serializable transactions.
+Using SELECT FOR UPDATE allows you to achieve the same business logic as serializable transactions, transforming it to a repeatable read problem on a shared dataset.
 Due to data consistency, relying on application design requires more code and tests but does not need to implement retry logic.
 In some cases, you have no choice.
 Oracle Database does not support serializable transactions to avoid write skew and does not implement SELECT FOR SHARE.
 Applications can still maintain consistency by using SELECT FOR UPDATE in this scenario, and critical applications have been running like this for decades.
 On the other hand, a serializable isolation level may be preferred in PostgreSQL because using the FOR UPDATE/SHARE clause in Read Committed is not entirely isolated from concurrent transaction commits.

 YugabyteDB implements all SQL isolation levels according to the ANSI/ISO definition and is compatible with PostgreSQL runtime behavior.
 It also supports implicit locking in share and exclusive mode, SELECT FOR SHARE and SELECT FOR UPDATE, both with full transaction isolation.
 Instead of using FOR SHARE, I chose FOR UPDATE to avoid a deadlock situation similar to the one we experienced at the serializable isolation level.
 The choice between shared or exclusive row lock represents a choice of pessimistic or optimistic locking to fit the most probable intention.